 - Zero feasibility for the smaller projects.

-A major risk involved in robotic welding is that complete dependence on robotic welding.
+A major risk involved in robotic welding is the complete dependence on robotic welding.
 It could lead to losses in production when any of the robots is broken down.

 Is there any Future for Robotic Welding?